Johnson City, TN

 Web Stings

-Johnson City is a city of approximately 66,000 residents, located in Washington County, in northeastern Tennessee.
+Johnson City is a city of approximately 71,000 residents, located in Washington County in northeastern Tennessee.
 Prostitution activity has been well-documented in the city and surrounding communities, and in unincorporated areas of the county.
-This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
+This activity and the problems and ancillary crimes it generates result in complaints to law enforcement agencies from residents and businesses.

 Consumer-level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies in their strategy for prevention and response.
-To curtail local demand for commercial sex, the Johnson City Police Department has incorporated the use of web stings and street-level reverse stings.
-Several web-based reversals were conducted in 2008, one of which resulted in the arrest of 11 johns whose names and ages were released.
+To curtail local demand, the Johnson City Police Department has incorporated the use of web stings and street-level reverse stings.
+Several web-based reversals were conducted in 2008, one of which resulted in the arrest of 11 sex buyers, whose names and ages were released publicly.
 An operation conducted in May 2011 at a local hotel resulted in the arrest of three sex buyers.
 As one of the arrestees was a public servant, his name and photo was released to the media.

 A Johnson City man was arrested in 2011 after he hired a prostituted woman for his 12-year-old son.
 He pleaded guilty in Washington County Criminal Court to solicitation of child rape.
 His arrest was part of a Johnson City police prostitution sting conducted at a North Roan Street motel.
 He was ordered to serve a 10-year prison sentence, and must serve 35 percent of the sentence before being eligible for parole.